pyecore/setuptools-pyecore/README.rst

 Overview
 --------

-A ``setuptools`` command for generating Python code from PyEcore models.
+A ``setuptools`` command for generating Python code from Ecore models.